 Scientists used a climate model with Earth’s configuration during the Permian when the land masses were combined in the supercontinent of Pangaea.
 Before ongoing volcanic eruptions in Siberia created a greenhouse-gas planet, oceans had temperatures and oxygen levels similar to today’s.

 The researchers then raised greenhouse gases in the model to the level required to make tropical ocean temperatures at the surface some 10 degrees Celsius (20 degrees Fahrenheit) higher, matching conditions at that time.

 The model imitates the subsequent sensational changes in the oceans.
 Oceans lost around 80 percent of their oxygen.
 About a large portion of the ocean’s seafloor, for the most part at more profound profundities, turned out to be totally without oxygen.

-Scientists then varied oxygen and temperature sensitivities of 61 modern marine species to study the effect.
-They found that the tolerance of modern animals to high temperature and low oxygen is expected to be similar to Permian animals.
+Scientists then varied the oxygen and temperature sensitivities of 61 modern marine species to study the effect.
+They found that the tolerance of modern animals to high temperatures and low oxygen is expected to be similar to Permian animals.